ivandamg/Synteny_btw_regions/README.md

 # 3. Sinteny visualization
 - Use EasyFig to show annotated sequences and blast output between strains. http://mjsull.github.io/Easyfig/

-- Use Mauve software with progressiveMauve algorithm.
+- Use Mauve software with progressiveMauve algorithm. see Synteny_plot.pdf Synteny_plot.Rmd for a tutorial on synteny analysis

 # 4. Identification of large insertion.
 - Make synteny plot using progressiveMAUVE http://darlinglab.org/mauve/user-guide/progressivemauve.html